Hypnosis in Ancient Cultures

 It is difficult to know if what we now consider hypnosis existed in ancient times, primarily because records of ancient communications are rare and not very specific.
 There are mentions in early texts, however, that appear to indicate hypnosis-related behavior.
 The ancient Hindus, Egyptians, and American Indians talked about certain practices that appear to employ elements of modern hypnotism, including references to the use of fixed-attention, incantations, and trance-like states.

 Most of the ancient use of hypnotism appears to have revolved around healing.
 Sleep temples were created by ancient Egyptians, Grecians, and Romans to help with medical remedies.
-They were dedicated to the physician-God Asclepiades, who treated pain by stroking with his hands and inducing trance-like states, possibly as a form of anesthesia.
+In ancient Greece and Rome, these temples were dedicated to the physician-God Asclepius.
+In ancient Greece, the physician, Asclepiades, treated pain by stroking with his hands and inducing trance-like states, possibly as a form of anesthesia.

 While the ancient use of hypnosis is somewhat muddled, due to the lack of precise description, it is striking how aspects of what we now know as hypnosis seem to have been utilized by different cultures in early civilization.

 While aspects of hypnotism have existed for thousands of years, it is thought that the magnetism movement and its preceding activities were the precursors of what is taught in modern hypnosis schools.

 Although Anton Mesmer and his “animal magnetism” gets much of the credit for introducing the principles of modern hypnotism to the world, it needs to be acknowledged that the theory he popularized was taken from a few sources.
 The use of magnets for medical healing goes back to Paracelsus, the 16th-century Swiss alchemist, and William Maxwell, his 17th-century Scottish follower.